Reverend Horace Crawford Townsend MC (643)

 The April 1911 Irish Census records Horace as a Clerk in Holy Orders aged 41 living in Dunminning, Antrim with his wife, daughter, a relative named Catherine Kirkpatrick and a domestic.
 The house, owned by Catherine Kirkpatrick, consisted of sixteen rooms, a stable, a coach house and a further eight outbuildings.

 Horace was appointed Chaplain 4th Class to the Forces in December 1915 and was on the Western Front from January 1916.
-Awarded the Military Cross (5) for gallantry in January 1917, a year later Horace was mentioned in despatches by Sir Douglas Haig (6).
-He relinquished his commission on 13 March 1918 (7).
+He was awarded the Military Cross (5) for gallantry in January 1917 which was presented to him by King George V at Buckingham Palace.
+In November that year his parishioners presented him with a silver tray and silver lamp to mark their appreciation of his gallantry.
+A year later Horace was mentioned in dispatches by Sir Douglas Haig (6).
+He relinquished his commission on 13 March 1918 (7) and returned to the living at Craigs (Cullyback) where he spent te rest of his life.

 (1) Entry in the diary of Agnes Townsend [334] - 'Oct 31 Rev Horace Crawford Townsend to Miss Mary E G Young'.